Pumpkin Pie spiced with licorice-like Star Anise, sweet cinnamon, peppery allspice and woody cloves with an amaranth pastry.

 - Blend the pumpkin flesh in a food processor and set to one side in a large mixing bowl.

-- In a high-speed blender grind the sugar, coconut flakes, flaxseeds, cloves, allspice, Star anis and cinnamon stick until fine.
-Add to the pumpkin puree.
+- In a high-speed blender grind the sugar, flaxseeds, cloves, allspice, Star anise and cinnamon stick until fine.
+Add to the pumpkin puree and pour in the coconut milk.
+Combine well.
 Set to one side.

 - Make the pastry by placing the dry ingredients (not tapioca flour) into a high-speed blender and blending till fine.
 Transfer to a large mixing bowl add in the tapioca flour.

 - Toss in the prune puree and mix with hands.
 Next add the water.
 Continue using the hands.
 Then add the oil and knead into a bowl.
-Cover and leave the dough to rest in the fridge for about 30 minutes.
+Cover and set aside for 20 minutes.

 - Form the dough into a ball and place between two sheets of baking paper.
 Roll out the dough into a thin circular layer.
 Remove one sheet and place around the flan dish.